Waldenstrom macroglobulinemia (mak-roe-glob-u-lih-NEE-me-uh) is a rare type of blood cancer that begins in the white blood cells.

 What is the lymphatic system?

-The lymphatic system is made up of a large network of vessels, organs, and tissues that help your body fight disease and infection.
+The lymphatic system is made up of an enormous network of vessels, organs, and tissues that help your body fight disease and infection.
 Lymphoid tissue can be found in many places in the body, including:

 - Lymph nodes – small, bean-shaped glands located throughout your body.
 Some are found in clusters in places like your underarm area, the sides of your neck, your groin, abdomen, and chest.